 VH1 Storytellers was released as a DVD/CD pack a decade after the show was recorded, and peaked at number 114 in the UK.
 The CD contained all eight songs originally broadcast, and an additional four were included on the DVD and released as audio downloads.

-This was Bowie’s final live performance with Reeves Gabrels, a long-running partnership which had begun in 1987 with a live rearrangement of the song ‘Look Back In Anger’, and came to the fore with the Tin Machine project two years later.
+This was Bowie’s final live performance with Reeves Gabrels, a long-running partnership which had begun in 1988 with a live rearrangement of the song ‘Look Back In Anger’, and came to the fore with the Tin Machine project a year later.